Find out how these two investing techniques—one classic, one contemporary—compare.

-- Low cost.
+- Some available at a low cost.
 Mutual funds can be a relatively inexpensive way to invest.

-A drawback is that there are thousands of funds to choose from and the expenses and risks associated with them vary.
-So how do you chose which ones are right for you?
+A potential drawback is that there are thousands of funds to choose from and the expenses and risks associated with them vary.
+So how do you choose which ones are right for you?

 This is where automated investing can help.